 The 1842 decision to carve a county into existence from the neighboring counties of Monongalia and Harrison in Virginia, and to name the new county in honor of the celebrated American Revolutionary War Brigadier General Francis Marion, could be seen as prescient by the end of the Civil War.
 Throughout the Revolutionary War, Marion’s Partisans harassed the British Army with guerrilla tactics which continue to inspire special warfare doctrine into the twenty-first century.
-It was upon the exploits of Brigadier General Francis Marion whom the protagonist of the Roland Emmerich-directed historical fiction movie The Patriot (2000) starring Mel Gibson was based.
-Although the film’s central character “Benjamin Martin” did not actually exist in real life, the real life Martin family of Marion County actually did leave their mark on a brutal chapter of American history.
+It was upon the exploits of General Marion whom the protagonist of the Roland Emmerich-directed historical fiction movie The Patriot (2000) starring Mel Gibson was based.
+Although the film’s central character “Benjamin Martin” did not actually exist in real life, the real life Martin family of Marion County actually did leave their mark on a brutal chapter in American history.

 The 31st Virginia Infantry Regiment consisted almost entirely of companies from the area that is now known as the State of West Virginia, including the counties of Harrison and Marion.
 Company A originally constituted itself on May 17, 1861 in Fairmont as a state guard infantry militia called the Marion Guard.
 Along with Blackburn Davis and his twin brother Jesse Davis, their cousins Benjamin Koon Martin and Henry Flowers Martin enlisted together on May 17.
 Another cousin, Ezekiel Martin, had moved away from Marion County before the war but enlisted in Company A at Huttonsville on June 14, where the companies of the 31st first organized together as a regiment.